 At the same time, the MPCC acknowledges that in some instances mentioning an individual’s personal information during a hearing or in a written decision may affect that person’s life.
 Privacy concerns arise more frequently when some identifying aspects of a person’s life become public.
 These include information about an individual’s home address, date of birth, sensitive medical information for example.
 The MPCC endeavours to include such information only to the extent that it is relevant and necessary.

 With advances in technology and the possibility of posting material electronically – including Commission decisions – the MPCC recognizes in some instances it may be appropriate to limit the concept of openness as it relates to circumstances of individuals who are parties or witnesses in public interest proceedings.

 In exceptional circumstances, the MPCC may depart from its open justice principles, and in doing so, the Commission may grant requests to maintain the confidentiality of specific evidence and tailor its decisions to accommodate the protection of an individual’s privacy.

-The MPCC’s policy is consistent with the statement of the Heads of Federal Administrative Tribunals Forum (endorsed by the Council of Canadian Administrative Tribunals) and the principles found in the Use of Personal Information in Judgments and Recommended Protocol (PDF version, 112 KB), approved by the Canadian Judicial Council.
+The MPCC’s policy is consistent with the statement of the Heads of Federal Administrative Tribunals Forum (endorsed by the Council of Canadian Administrative Tribunals) and the principles found in the Use of Personal Information in Judgments and Recommended Protocol, approved by the Canadian Judicial Council.